blytkerchan/blytkerchan.github.io/_posts/2014-07-06-is-open-source-software-security-falling-apart.markdown

   - Software Testing
 tags:
   - open source
+excerpt: |
+  There have been a number of well-publicized security flaws in open source software lately -- the most well-publicized of course being the OpenSSL Heartbleed bug.

+  Then there's the demise of Truecrypt, recent bugs in GnuTLS and recent bugs in the Linux kernel.

+  So, is there a systemic problem with Open Source software?
+Does proprietary software have the same problem?
 ---

 There have been a number of well-publicized security flaws in open source software lately -- the most well-publicized of course being the OpenSSL Heartbleed bug[^1].